 Our Mission & Traditions

-Founded in 1984, Camp Ta-Kum-Ta was established through the efforts of Ted and Debby Kessler and Sheara Billado.
+Camp Ta-Kum-Ta was founded in 1984 through the efforts of Ted and Debby Kessler and Sheara Billado.
 They wished to recreate the mind and body healing experiences that Ted and Debby’s son, Todd, had received at a cancer camp in New York State.